vvorld/getid-ios-sdk/README.md

   flowName: "FLOW_NAME"
 )
 ```

+### External IDs
+There are two different external IDs that can be used to link a verification with a user in your system: `customerId` and `externalId`.
+See the details in [this document](Docs/ExternalIDs.md).

 ### Profile data
 If you have some information about the user before the verification flow started, you can pass it to the SDK as `profileData`.